andreacipriani/andreacipriani.github.io/_projects/today.md

 They say that every engineer has to build a To-Do app in their life.

 [Today](https://sphere-arrest-659920.framer.app/) is my implementation of a To-Do app, designed by my former colleague and ping pong office rival, [Julian Panzer](https://julianpanzer.com/).
 It is available exclusively for macOS users and it resides discreetly on the menu bar, always within reach.
-It is optimized for being used entirely with the keyboard, for pro users like us ;)
+Today is optimized for being used entirely with the keyboard, for pro users like us ;)

-While currently available only for macOS, we might make an iOS companion app with some more time in the future.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">